rahulkumarsingh73690/docs-3/docs/declarative-validation.md

 ## Type Validators

-In addition to Property Validators there's also new support for **Type Validators** which can be declaratively added to perform top-level validation on Request DTOs.
+In addition to Property Validators there's also support for **Type Validators** which can be declaratively added to perform top-level validation on Request DTOs.
 They behave and function the same as Property Validators where you can use either the typed or the generic `[ValidateRequest]` attribute.

 ServiceStack includes built-in Type Validator attributes for all [Authorization Filter Attributes](/authentication-and-authorization#the-authenticate-attribute) but as they're decoupled from any implementation they can be safely annotated on Request DTOs without requiring any implementation dependencies.